SeethaPranav/PYTHON_FILE_AND_EXCEPTION_HANDLING/README.md

 ![q3](https://github.com/user-attachments/assets/1268b318-dfb7-451c-9443-901b6bc0d6ae)

-# Exercise 4: (score : 1) Write a Python program that prompts the user to input a string and converts it to an integer.
+# Exercise 4: Write a Python program that prompts the user to input a string and converts it to an integer.
 Use try-except blocks to handle any exceptions that might occur

 user_input = input("Please enter a number: ")